xrdocs-staging/8000/_blogs/cisco-8711-architecture.md

 ## Conclusion

 This document discussed the Cisco 8711-32FH-M architecture.
-The Cisco 8711-32FH-M is the P100 based fixed router.
-It offers a very high 10G, 25G, 100G, and 400G port density including MACsec and RON in a very small size (1RU).
+Cisco 8711-32FH-M is the P100 based fixed router.
+It offers a very high 10G, 25G, 100G, and 400G port density with MACsec and RON while minimizing size (1RU).
 Cisco 8711-32FH-M is intended to be the primary routing solution for next generation Core, Aggregation, Peering, and DC Core networks.

 ## References